 There’s no clear winner between canola and olive oil — it all depends on your needs.
 If you’re looking for the healthiest cooking oil, we suggest limiting saturated fat and opting for extra virgin olive oil (EVOO) instead of regular (refined) olive oils.
-The high smoke point of canola oil makes it a better choice for cooking, especially baking, frying or sauteing.
+The relatively high smoke point of canola oil makes it a better choice for some cooking methods, especially baking, frying or sauteing.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Brain Health across the Lifespan: A Systematic Review on the Role of Omega-3 Fatty Acid Supplements (2018, nih.gov)

 - Canola Oil (2020,usda.gov)